Less stuff. More meaning.

 As my blog grows and as I grow, I want to veer away from promoting sales like this.
 My goal is to team up with brands to tell you stories.
 Whether it’s stories about the brand itself or a new product launch, I want to work on actual campaigns because I love being a storyteller, sending out positive messages, and just contributing for the greater good.

-I hope you understand why I’m choosing not to promote this sale anymore.
-This doesn’t mean I won’t purchase from the sale, but I just don’t feel confident in talking about a sale that I’m no longer excited about.
+I hope you understand why I’m choosing not to promote this sale much anymore.
+This doesn’t mean I won’t purchase from the sale, but I just don’t feel confident in talking about a sale that I’m not very excited about.
 Until Nordstrom changes their ways, I can’t back their brand, especially this over-hyped promotion.

-Consider this the last post you’ll see from me regarding the Nordstrom Anniversary Sale.
+Consider this the last “blog post” you’ll see from me regarding the Nordstrom Anniversary Sale.

 And if you’re interested, check out Megan’s post about the Nordstrom Anniversary Sale and tell me we’re not on the same page…